TimTeaFan/tt_website/content/post/2023-ordering-rows/index.md

 </div>

-The reason why this ordering operation is runs so soomthly, is because `mycars$mpg` is a numeric variable that only contains positive values, so we can reverse the values within the `ifelse` clause by just prefixing `mpg` with a minus symbol `-`.
+The reason why this ordering operation yields the desired output, is because `mycars$mpg` is a numeric variable that only contains positive values, so we can reverse the values within the `ifelse` clause by just prefixing `mpg` with a minus symbol `-`.

 So basically we are sorting by this vector which we generate on the fly: